-Art, Aesthetics and Visual Culture, Transnational Feminism, Queer of Color Critique, Arab/Muslim Disapora, Militarism, Critical Race and Postcolonial Theory, Anthropocene, Extractive Economies and Petrocultures
+Art, Aesthetics and Visual Culture, Transnational Feminism, Queer/Trans* of Color Theory, Feminist Science and Technology Studies and History of Medicine, Arab/Muslim Disapora, Militarism, Critical Race and Postcolonial Theory, Anthropocene, Extractive Economies and Petrocultures

 UC President’s Postdoctoral Fellow, Feminist Studies, University of California, Santa Cruz